 If a health insurer does not meet the medical loss ratio (MLR), they must give their consumers a rebate for the amount of premiums that were above the threshold.
 For example, if a plan was supposed to spend no more than 20 cents on the dollar for administrative costs, but actually spent 24 cents on the dollar, they would owe their consumers 4 cents on every premium dollar paid.

 If you bought the coverage on your own, the health insurer owes you a rebate.
 If you have your coverage through your employer, the employer will get the rebate.
 In both cases, the rebate can be returned as a credit on your next year’s premium.

-Plans are offered in four different tiers, sometimes called “metal levels,” so it’s easier to make “apples-to-apples” comparisons among plans.
+Plans sold in the Health Insurance Marketplace are offered in four different tiers, sometimes called “metal levels,” so it’s easier to make “apples-to-apples” comparisons among plans.
 The tiers—bronze, silver, gold and platinum—are based on how generous the plan is for the benefits and services covered.
 Bronze plans will have the lowest premiums, but the individual’s share of costs such as deductibles and copayments will be higher.
 Platinum plans will have the highest premiums, but fewer additional costs for consumers.
 The actuarial value is based on what an average group of consumers might pay under the plan, but your own costs may vary depending on how much care you need.